pete33geo/subduction_thermo-kinematic_model/README.md

 # Thermo-kinematic modelling subduction

-These are some initial results from ongoing work modelling the effect of subduction rate on p- and s-wave velocities, applied to the Alps.
+These are some initial results from ongoing work modelling the effect of subduction rate on p- and s-wave velocities.
 The code and further results will be shared here at a later date.